-Cavu Energy Metals Corp. has released drill results of the Hopper copper-gold porphyry project in Yukon, Canada.
-The Hopper project is located in the traditional territory of the Champagne and Aishihik First Nations.
+Cavu Mining Corp. has provided an update regarding its 5,000-metre drill program on the Hopper copper-gold-silver-molybdenum project.
+The program will test four high-priority targets.
+The Hopper project is located in the Traditional Territory of the Champagne and Aishihik First Nations.

 Roger Hulstein, P. Geo., is the qualified person for the Company as defined in the National Instrument 43-101 and has reviewed the technical information presented within this news release.

-CAVU Energy Metals Corp. is a mining company engaged in the acquisition, exploration and development of mineral projects containing metals used in green technologies and the renewable energy sector.
-The Company is currently focused on the exploration of its Hopper Copper-Gold Project in Yukon and recently acquired Star Copper-Gold Porphyry Project in BC.
+CAVU Mining Corp. is a mining company engaged in the acquisition, exploration and development of mineral projects containing metals used in green technologies and the renewable energy sector.
+The Company is currently focused on the exploration of its Hopper Copper-Gold Project in Yukon which is under option for a 70% interest and continues to evaluate complimentary mineral projects in mining-friendly jurisdictions.
 For more information visit www.cavumining.com

 We seek Safe Harbor.